Snomio/google-contacts-poc/README.md

 # Google Contacts integration Proof of Concept

 #### DISCLAIMER:
-This is just a proof of concept application demostrating a possible Google Contacts integration.
+This is just a proof of concept application demostrating a possible Google Contacts or G Suite global Directory integration.
 *The application is not suitable for production environments*.

 ## Concept